ToniMacaroni/SaberFactoryLegacy/README.md

 **You need to select the default saber in Custom Saber to use this mod**

-To get more content and help with the mod
-join the the **[Saber Factory Discord](https://discord.gg/8umquzR)** server
+To get more content and help with the mod and creation of content join the the **[Saber Factory Discord](https://discord.gg/8umquzR)** server

 [![ko-fi](https://www.ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/D1D21V8R8)